dmpsee/dmpsee/README.md

 - **Vaquita Storage**: Storage for persisting events
 - **Vaquita API**: Provides a structured interface for publishing and consuming events
-- **Vaquita Dispatcher**: Handles delivery of events from publishers to subscribers
+- **Vaquita Dispatch**: Handles delivery of events from publishers to subscribers

 Together, these components allow Vaquita to capture events from publishers, store them as files, and reliably distribute them to subscribers.